grailbio/rules_r/README.md

       <td>
         <p><code>Bool; default False</code></p>
         <p>Include the stable status file when substituting values in the metadata.
-           The volatile status file is always included.</p>
+           The volatile status file is always included if there is at least one occurrence of `{` that is not followed by `STABLE_`.
       </td>
     </tr>
   </tbody>